cjsrkd3321/cloud-security-platform-web-with-steampipe/README.md

 ## Additional information

 - If you can use instance-profile(ex.
-EC2 etc...) no need credentials
+EC2 etc...) no need credentials.
 - [Steampipe Docs](https://steampipe.io/docs)